Questions & Answers

 Where may rescued persons be taken - and where not?

 Returning people to North Africa would also deprive them of the opportunity to apply for asylum.
 However, the right to asylum is a fundamental European right.
-This means that Tunisia or Morocco are not safe places either, as neither state has an asylum system.
+This means that Tunisia and Morocco are not safe places, as neither country has an asylum system.

 More detailed information on this topic can be found here and here from the scientific services of the German Bundestag.